On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Introduction

+This is done by constructing the families of these examples.
+In the Appendix, we give various datas of the K3 surfaces we are considering, (such that their Néron-Severi lattices).
+The reader can find the Magma programs used for the computations into the ancillary file in the arXiv version of this paper.

-\textbf{Acknowledgements} The author is grateful to Edgar Costa for his computation of the zeta functions used in Examples \ref{exa:COSTA_S2}, \ref{exa:Costa} and to Carlos Rito for discussions on the construction of some sextic curves.
+\textbf{Acknowledgements} The author is grateful to the referees for many suggestions, comments and ideas improving the paper.
+The author is also thankful to Edgar Costa for his computation of the zeta functions used in Examples \ref{exa:COSTA_S2}, \ref{exa:Costa} and to Carlos Rito for discussions on the construction of some sextic curves.